astronautas/nfq-assignment/README.md

 * jQuery (for Backbone $el.
 Also greatly simplified interaction with DOM).
 * R.js (for building - bundling and minifying application)

+The project took approximately 6 hours of working time.
 Application can be launched by opening index.html